geokyr/advanced-topics-in-database-systems/README.md

 adv-db-project
 --------------

-This is our project for the Advanced Topics in Database Systems course of the 9th semester at the National Technical University of Athens.
+This repository is about the project for the Advanced Topics in Database Systems course of the 9th semester at the National Technical University of Athens.

 ## Team 6 - Members